 Table of Contents

-Installing from a package manager
+Install from your distribution package manager (Recommended)

 - Before you install Firefox, make sure that your computer has the required libraries installed.
 Missing libraries will cause Firefox to be inoperable.